 Sovereign AI for America: Why the Pentagon and Fortune 500 Need On-Prem Intelligence

 The United States Department of Defense oversees the largest military apparatus in human history — 1.3 million active-duty personnel, 11 aircraft carrier strike groups, and intelligence operations spanning every continent.
-America’s Fortune 500 companies collectively generate over $18 trillion in annual revenue.
+America’s Fortune 500 companies collectively generate vast annual revenue.
 Both the military and corporate America know they need AI.
 The problem is that most AI infrastructure requires sending sensitive data to third-party cloud providers — and for the organisations that matter most, that is a non-starter.

 The American Data Sovereignty Crisis